Craig Schira

 Craig Schira (born April 21, 1988) is a Canadian professional ice hockey defenceman.
-He currently plays under contract with Linköping HC in the Swedish Hockey League (SHL).
+He is currently an unrestricted free agent who most recently played under contract with Linköping HC in the Swedish Hockey League (SHL).

 Playing career

 Schira played for the Regina Pats and the Vancouver Giants of the Western Hockey League as a junior.
-On March 9, 2009, Schira signed a three-year entry level contract with the Ottawa Senators of the National Hockey League.
+On March 9, 2009, Schira signed a three-year entry-level contract with the Ottawa Senators of the National Hockey League.
 He was assigned to the Binghamton Senators for the 2009–10 season where he completed his first professional season.

 In the 2013–14 he continued his European career by signing a two-year deal with Finnish Liiga team HPK.

 Entering his fourth year with Rögle BK of the SHL in the 2020–21 season, Schira having declined in his offensive output with the club, was loaned on a short-term basis to fellow SHL competitors HV71 on December 11, 2020.
 Schira made 4 appearances and collected 2 goals before ending his loan with HV71.
 On December 31, 2020, Schira left Rögle BK by moving to Germany to sign for the remainder of the season with Adler Mannheim of the Deutsche Eishockey Liga (DEL).

+Schira spent two years in a return to Sweden with Linköping HC of the SHL, before leaving at the conclusion of his contract following the 2022–23 season on March 15, 2023.